edwardmartinsjr/harlemnext-assessment/README.md

 2. This program is written in python 3.7, using only python’s built-in libraries.

-3. This program contains a main() method that:

-4. This program checks whether or not the password that is entered by the user (via console input) is acceptable or not.
+3. This program contains a main() method that hecks whether or not the password that is entered by the user (via console input) is acceptable or not.
 Password acceptance is determined by the following rules:

     a.
 At least 1 letter between [a-z]